 Deer rutting season (or “the rut”) is the highlight of the year for any seasoned deer hunter.
-With bucks on the chase for estrus does, unique behaviors emerge that make them much more vulnerable and easier to hunt.
+With bucks with big and small antlers on the chase for estrus does, unique behaviors emerge that make them much more vulnerable and easier to hunt.

 Deer Rutting Season